mccombspj/kurumastories/content/honda/honda-1300/MF-DTD-Honda-1300-Coupe-9S-1970.md

-Even without driving hard or at high speeds, you can tell that the shifting effort feels a little too light, but the engagement and disengagement are crisp and satisfying.
+Even without driving hard or at high speeds, you can tell that the shifting effort is light, and the engagement and disengagement are crisp and satisfying.
 It's the complete opposite of the squishy feel of the Porsche-type gearboxes, and while some people like this and others dislike it, it's perfect for my tastes.
 The "click-click" feeling gives you confidence.
 Here again, I strongly sensed the design influence of "young people's preferences."